GTK-teaching/plasmabio.github.io/index.md

 - code: <https://github.com/plasmabio/plasma>
 - documentation: <https://docs.plasmabio.org/>

+To ease the creation of new environments in Plasma, we have created several templates for: [Python](https://github.com/plasmabio/template-python), [R](https://github.com/plasmabio/template-r), [Bash](https://github.com/plasmabio/template-bash) and [Octave](https://github.com/plasmabio/template-octave).

 ### Other developments

 Beyond the e-learning platform itself, the project includes a number of scientific developments to expand the Jupyter ecosystem in genomics and pedagogy.